Cisco-Talos/pyrebox/docs/scripting.rst

 Callback interface:
 ::
-    def my_function(cpu_index,vaddr,size):
+    def my_function(cpu_index,vaddr,size,haddr):
         ...

 Memory write
 ************

 Triggered whenever any memory address is written in any of the processes monitored.
-The parameter ``vaddr`` represents the modified virtual address, and ``size`` is the size of the modification.
+The parameter ``vaddr`` represents the modified virtual address. ``haddr`` is the corresponding physical address, and ``size`` is the size of the modification.
+The callback is called *after* the memory has been written.
+The ``data`` parameter contains the written memory value.

 Callback type: ``CallbackManager.MEM_WRITE_CB``